-The Gallery, located in the lounge at Pearl, hosts one-artist shows celebrating and supporting the work of the local artist community.
+The Gallery, located in the lounge at Pearl, hosts a variety of art shows celebrating and supporting the work of the local artist community.

 The Gallery @ Pearl is curated by Westport resident Cathy Colgan.
 As a former arts events producer for the Westport Downtown Merchants Association (WDMA), Cathy developed a deep appreciation for the depth of talented artists in the community and their desire to show their work in varied venues.
 All artwork displayed is offered for sale.
 Contact Cathy via email for information or if you are interested in showing your work at Pearl.

 Kat Evans’ vibrant, large-scale paintings are a celebration of the expressive possibilities of color.
 Inspired by Josef Albers and the Color Field Movement, Kat (Katherine) Evans creates vibrant paintings with luminous hues and raucous color.
 Using bold brush strokes and often collage effects, she masterfully explores the interplay of color and texture to evoke an emotional response in each composition.
 Evans’ bold and compelling Color Field paintings have clearly struck a chord among collectors and galleries.
 Her artwork has been shown in numerous juried solo and group exhibitions; and Evans’ paintings can be found in collections throughout the U.S. and Europe.